ekacala/tarpaulin_portfolio/README.md

 # Tarpaulin- A Course Management Tool
 Tarpaulin is a RESTful API for a fake course management tool called Tarpaulin.
-It has a number of functions that allow for manipulating users and their courses.
+It has a number of functions that allow for manipulating user accounts and their courses.
+This README includes a detailed list of each endpoint included in the API.

+*As this course management tool has been made for demonstration purposes, all users have been generated ahead of time.
+Their usernames and password are listed within the **User Login** endpoint.*

 ## Endpoints
 ### User Login